amikunov/hamiltonian-least-squares/README.md

 **x(k) = x(0) + u * k.**

 An optimization problem can be thought of as finding an optimal control *u* (the line's slope) such that it minimizes the sum of squared errors between predicted and measured states.
-In other words we want to minimize the following cost functional (a *Bolza* problem, with the *fixed time/free final point* condition):
+In other words we want to minimize the following cost functional (which is a *Bolza* problem, with the *fixed time/free final point* condition):

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="https://github.com/user-attachments/assets/262855c3-612b-4c66-891d-4e26901b04bd">